UnitedEffects/ueauth/README.md

 * Build a general Notifications Interface
     * A library to handle sending requests for email or txt - simple req/res system with an established POST body
         * Requires a global service interface configured on config.js - see above
+    * As an alternative to the above configuration style, consider a ROOT only Global Plugins API where clients are registered to ROOT authgroup - this would remove the manual audience configurations and be generally more compatible when custom configs are in the picture
+        * Need a plugin API and mongo collection
     * Can be enabled or disabled at a group level depending on tenant preference
         * If not globally enabled, attempting to set it to true here will return error
         * always check global setting before doing anything so you can handled issues gracefully if there is a problem even though group is set to enabled